 Everyone wants to stop youngsters abuse, but a full legal definition of what constitutes child endangerment is a long definition because endangerment includes emotional and physical abuse, child neglect, and domestic violence.
 When you discipline your children, sometimes that action can be misinterpreted as signs of youngster abuse or twisted to seem worse than it is.

 Criminal mistreatment laws are just one of the ways that Washington can hold parents and caretakers accountable for the health and well-being of their children.
 The state of Washington can charge parents or other caretakers with criminal mistreatment of a youngster in the first degree if these caretakers recklessly cause great bodily harm by withholding food, water, shelter, clothing or other basic necessities from the child.
-This is a class B felony and may be punishable by up to ten years in prison and a $20,000 fine.
+This is a class B felony and may be punishable by a $20,000 fine and up to ten years in prison.

 Criminal mistreatment of a youngster in the second degree occurs when a parent or caretaker acts recklessly and creates an imminent and substantial risk to the youngster because of this reckless behavior.
 You may also be charged with this crime if you cause the child to sustain a temporary injury on the body because you have withheld food, water, shelter, clothing or other basic necessities.
-This is a class C felony and may be punishable by up to five years in prison and a $10,000 fine.
+This is a class C felony and could be punishable by a $10,000 fine and up to five years in prison.

-Criminal mistreatment of a youngster in the third degree occurs when the criminal negligence of a parent or caretaker creates an imminent or substantial risk to the youngster .
+Criminal mistreatment of a youngster in the third degree occurs when the criminal negligence of a parent or caretaker creates an imminent or substantial risk to the youngster.
 It can also be charged when the child has sustained a temporary injury because you have withheld food, water, shelter, clothing or other basic necessities.
-This is a gross misdemeanor that is punishable by up to one year in jail and a $5,000 fine.
+This is a gross misdemeanor that is punishable by a $5,000 fine and up to one year in jail.
 Although criminal mistreatment in the second and third degree are very similar, they do have one difference.
 Second degree criminal mistreatment occurs when the parent or caretaker acts recklessly, while third degree criminal mistreatment occurs as a result of criminal negligence.

 Finally, criminal mistreatment in the fourth degree occurs when a parent or caretaker creates an imminent or substantial risk to the child or causes bodily injury or emotional distress to the youngster.
 This is punishable by up to 90 days in jail and a $1,000 fine.